skylinejs/skyline/apps/docs/docs/introduction.md

 # Introduction

-SkylineJS is a collection of loosley coupled libraries for building efficient, secure and scalable Node.js server-side applications.
+SkylineJS is a collection of libraries for building efficient, secure and scalable Node.js server-side applications.
 It is a companion toolkit to your framework of choice (e.g., NestJS), solving common tasks every server-side application has to perform such as parsing environment variables, performance monitoring or caching.

 Instead of building these on your own, SkylineJS provides you with libraries that are: